particle-iot/docs/src/content/en/guide/shared/build-intro.md

 - Design your own printed circuit board (PCB)
 - Set up your product in Particle's [dashboard](https://dashboard.particle.io)
+- Build your own web app
 - Build your own mobile apps (iOS and Android)
-- Build your own web app
-- Manufacture, provision, and test devices
+- Manufacture, program, and test devices

-There are, of course, other issues you will likely encounter, such as injection molded plastic tooling, packaging, etc. This tutorial will focus strictly on the electronics and software, as that is where the Particle platform is most useful.
+There are, of course, other issues you will likely encounter, such as injection molded plastic tooling, packaging, etc. This tutorial will focus strictly on electronics and software, as that is where the Particle platform is most relevant.

 ### What if I need help?